OpenNewsLabs/gentle_stt_node/README.md

 add usefull error message if server(gentle) is offline

-response if server is online
+response if server is offline is

 ```
 { [Error: connect ECONNREFUSED 127.0.0.1:8765]
   code: 'ECONNREFUSED',